mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 \end{aligned}
 $$

-AR language modeling is only trained to encode a uni-directional forward or backward context, and is not effective at modeling deep bidirectional contexts.
+Where $${h_{\theta}(\mathbf{x}_{1:t-1})}$$ is a context representation created by neural models such as [Transformer](https://arxiv.org/pdf/1706.03762.pdf), and $$e(x)$$ denotes the embedding of $$x$$.
+As you can see, AR language modeling is only trained to encode a uni-directional forward or backward context, and is not effective at modeling deep bidirectional contexts.
 But, most language understanding tasks typically need bidirectional context information.
 As a result, there is a gap between AR language modeling and effective pretraining.

 There has been some attempts for bidirectional AR language modeling such as [ELMo](https://arxiv.org/abs/1802.05365).
 ElLMo simply concatenated the left-to-right and right-to-left information, meaning that the representation couldn’t take advantage of both left and right contexts simultaneously.